 What Is Breast Augmentation?

 Breast augmentation is a surgical procedure that utilizes the placement of breast implants or a patient’s own fat to enhance volume and fullness in the breasts.
-Through breast augmentation, you can achieve the cosmetic results and special attention you deserve.
 Having full, well-proportioned breasts can greatly enhance the overall contour of your body, helping you obtain an “hourglass figure.”
-When you are happy with your appearance, your self-confidence tends to increase, improving your overall quality of life.

-At the Personal Enhancement Center, board-certified* New Jersey plastic surgeon Christopher P. Godek, MD and Dr. Christina Pasick** are extensively experienced with breast enhancement procedures.
+At the Personal Enhancement Center, board-certified New Jersey plastic surgeon Christopher P. Godek, MD and board-certified plastic surgeon Christina Pasick, MD are extensively experienced with breast enhancement procedures.
 Our doctor will listen to your aesthetic goals and customize the breast augmentation procedure based on your unique needs and desires.
 With proper implant selection and positioning, Dr. Godek or Dr. Pasick can help you achieve an ideal breast contour with beautiful, natural-appearing results.

 - Breast Augmentation Before-and-After Pictures